goldin2008/Note/interview_llm.md

 As vector database, we'll use FAISS, a library developed by Facebook AI.
 FAISS specializes in the efficient similarity search and clustering of dense vectors, which suits our needs perfectly.
 Currently, FAISS is among the top libraries for conducting Nearest Neighbor (NN) search in large datasets.

 #### `Prompt`
+A prompt may contain the following:
+1. `Instruction`: Task or instruction for the model (eg: classify, summarize, …)
+2. `Input`: Input statement or question for the model to generate a response.
+3. `Context`: Additional relevant information to guide the model’s response (eg: examples to help the model better understand the task.)
+4. `Output Format`: Specific type or format of the output generated by the model.

+`General tips for designing prompt`
+1. Be clear and concise - Avoid ambigous language.
+2. Format prompts properly : Separate the input, instruction, context, and output directions.
+Prompts with the format tends to achieve better results than prompts with random formatting.
+3. Focus on what the model needs to do - Try not to focus on what model should not do.
+Positive instructions are more effective.
+4. Provide examples to articulate the desired output format
+5. Control the length of output - Explicitly requesting the output length in the prompt helps in faster inference and cost effective as most services charges per token generated.

+`Type of Prompting Techniques`
+- `Zero-shot Prompting`
+- `Few-shot Prompting`
+- `Chain-of-Thought Prompting`
+Chain-of-Thought (CoT) prompting is technique that breaks down complex tasks through intermediate reasoning steps.
+This allows LLMs to overcome difficulties with some reasoning tasks that require logical thinking and multiple steps to solve, such as arithmetic or commonsense reasoning questions.
+This encourages model to explain it’s reasoning process by decomposing the solution into a series of steps, mimicking human-like conversation flow.
+This behaviour can be facilitated through various strategies (Zero shot, few short, etc).
+- `ReAct Prompting`
+CoT aims to imitate how humans think about problems, but it lack access to the external world or inability to update its knowledge which lead to issues like fact hallucination and error propagation, which is where ReAct Prompting is useful.
+ReAct allows language models to generate verbal reasoning traces and text actions concurrently.
+Actions receive feedback from the external environment ("Env"), while reasoning traces update the model's internal state by reasoning over the context and incorporating useful information for future reasoning and action.

+Therefore, in order to implement ReAct, you need:
+1. An environment where a text action is chosen from various options based on the environment's internal state and then generates a text observation in response.
+2. An output parser framework that stops text generation after producing a valid action, executes it in the environment, and returns the observation by appending it to the generated text so far and prompting the LLM.
+3. Human-generated examples of intermixed thoughts, actions, and observations in the environment to use for few-shot learning.

+#### `Generation`
+The generator in a RAG system is responsible for converting retrieved information into a coherent text that will form the final output of the model.
+This process involves diverse input data which sometimes require efforts to refine the adaptation of the language model to the input data derived from queries and documents.
+This can be addressed using post-retrieval process and fine-tuning:
+- `Post-retrieval with Frozen LLM`: Post-retrieval processing leaves the LLM untouched and instead focuses on enhancing the quality of retrieval results through operations like information compression and result reranking.
+Information compression helps with reducing noise, addressing an LLM's context length restrictions, and enhancing generation effects.
+Reranking aims at reordering documents to prioritize the most relevant items at the top.
+- `Fine-tuning LLM for RAG`: To improve the RAG system, the generator can be further optimized or fine-tuned to ensure that the generated text is natural and effectively leverages the retrieved documents.

 #### `Evaluating RAG Applications with RAGAs`
 building a proof of concept for a Retrieval-Augmented Generation (RAG) application is easy, but making it production-ready is very difficult.
 Getting the RAG pipeline's performance to a satisfying state is especially difficult because of the different components in a RAG pipeline: